apisnetworks/apiscp-docs/docs/FIREWALL.md

 systemctl restart apiscp
 ```

+### Speculative whitelisting
+**New in 3.2.34**

+Addresses that delist themselves from the [panel interface](#public-backdoor) (`rampart:unban` API command) are temporarily whitelisted.
+This speculative whitelisting expires after [rampart] => speculative_whitelisting seconds have passed (default: `300`).
+An additional window is granted to allow users to continue to update passwords on other machines while retaining connectivity to the server.

+Normal [filter rules](#components) apply during this window meaning it is still possible for a ban to escalate to a permanent all-port recidive ban if thresholds are met.

+Setting this value to 0 disables the feature.

 ## Blacklisting

 A blacklist exists to explicitly deny addresses that are not blocked by Rampart's adaptive firewall.